Bio-protocol/Maize_Genome_Assembly_With_PacBio_Reads/README.md

 ```

 2. Trim the corrected reads
 - The trim phase will decide the high-quality regions using overlapping reads and remove the remaining SMRTbell adapter sequences.
 The input data should be the output of the correction phase.
 The users need to use -pacbio-corrected option to provide corrected PacBio reads as input data and use -trim option to let Canu only trim the corrected reads.
+The output of the trimming phase will be one compressed fasta file with all corrected and trimmed reads (maize.trimmedReads.fasta.gz in our example).

 ```
 canu -trim \